SwissDataScienceCenter/renku/source/developer/knowledge_graph.rst

    Notice also that the properties of :code:`geom:labeledPoint2d` are a superset of the properties of type :code:`geom:point2d`.

-The type system is initialized with the system property keys, (regular) property keys, edge labels and named types present in the `type_init.json <https://github.com/SwissDataScienceCenter/fantastic-guacamole/blob/master/graph-init/src/main/resources/type_init.json>`_ file.
+The type system is initialized with the system property keys, (regular) property keys, edge labels and named types present in the type_init.json_ file.

-The type system concepts are implemented in the `graph-core <https://github.com/SwissDataScienceCenter/fantastic-guacamole/tree/master/graph-core/>`_ module, see package `ch.datascience.graph.types <https://github.com/SwissDataScienceCenter/fantastic-guacamole/tree/master/graph-core/src/main/scala/ch/datascience/graph/types/>`_.
+The type system concepts are implemented in the graph-core_ module, see package `ch.datascience.graph.types`_.

 .. _kg_read: